 Address: 9 W Victoria St

 As of now, all of these restaurants are open, but we strongly suggest that you make reservations in advance and be aware of changing conditions.
-If you have questions, please don’t ask us at The Eagle Inn for alternate suggestions.
+If you have questions, please don’t hesitate to ask us at The Eagle Inn for alternate suggestions.